 Fiscal Year-End Balance.
-Since the date of the March Information Statement, Commonwealth tax collections have lagged behind the prior year by substantial margins, resulting in reduced tax revenue estimates and budget adjustments.
+After the date of the March Information Statement, Commonwealth tax collections continued to lag behind the prior year by substantial margins, resulting in reduced tax revenue estimates and budget adjustments.
 On April 15, 2002 the Acting Governor and legislative leaders announced an agreement to address the fiscal 2002 budget shortfall as then estimated.
 The April 15, 2002 plan was based on a fiscal 2002 consensus tax revenue estimate of \$14.750 billion and a deficit then identified to be \$689 million.

 On April 23, 2002, the Acting Governor filed a capital outlay bill that moved approximately \$102 million of pay-as-you-go capital projects to bond funding.
 The Commonwealth had used surplus operating revenues from fiscal 1998-2000 to create several capital project funds.
-The proposed legislation would transfer monies from those capital project funds into the general fund, and allow for the capital projects to be funded by bond proceeds instead of operating funds.
-The affected capital projects will be absorbed under the \$1.2 billion bond cap.
-The Executive Office for Administration and Finance anticipates a one-time transfer of \$50 million of bond cap from fiscal 2002 to fiscal 2003.
+The proposed legislation would transfer monies from those capital project funds into the General Fund, and allow for the capital projects to be funded by bond proceeds instead of operating funds.
 The capital outlay bill was enacted on July 31, 2002.
-See "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES-Proposed Capital Spending Authorizations."
+The affected capital projects will be absorbed under the \$1.2 billion annual administrative bond cap.
+The Executive Office for Administration and Finance will also make a one-time transfer of \$25 million to \$50 million of bond cap from fiscal 2002 to fiscal 2003.
+See "Commonwealth Capital Spending Authorizations."